bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 {:#chilldkg}
-Tim Ruffing and Jonas Nick proposed ChillDKG, a BIP draft and reference implementation for [securely generating keys for FROST-style scriptless threshold signatures][news312 chilldkg] compatible with Bitcoin’s schnorr signatures.
+Tim Ruffing and Jonas Nick proposed ChillDKG, a BIP draft and reference implementation for [securely generating keys for FROST-style scriptless threshold signatures][news312 chilldkg] compatible with Bitcoin's schnorr signatures.
 ChillDKG combines a well-known key generation algorithm for FROST with modern cryptographic primitives to securely share random key components among participants while ensuring integrity and non-censorship.
 It uses